KariMPrabhakar/Opioid_EMS_Analysis/README.md

 # Introduction

 The opioid crisis remains a critical public health concern, with far-reaching implications for communities.
 This analysis aims to shed light on key factors associated with the administration of Narcan during opioid-related EMS calls for the data collected in Tempe, Arizona.
-Narcan, or naloxone, is a medication that can rapidly reverse opioid overdose and is a key component in our efforts to address the opioid crisis.
+Narcan, or naloxone, is a medication that can rapidly reverse opioid overdose and is a key component in the ongoing efforts to address the opioid crisis.
 By understanding these factors, we can enhance our response to opioid incidents and, ultimately, save lives.

 # Graph 1: Temporal Distribution of Opioid Incidents - "Distribution of Opioid use Incidents Based on Time of Day."